riethigSEA/sea-wave-6-checkpoint-1/README.md

 **Hints**

+- You can use resources and search engines of your choice.
 - Try to solve the problems from memorizing what you learned first.
-- You can use resources and search engines of your choice.
 - If you get stuck, skip to the next step!
-- Regardless of whether you finish, remember to commit everything and push
+- Regardless of whether you finish, remember to commit everything and push at the end.

 ## Downloading and initializing of the project